braintribehq/test-mcp-server/README.md

-# test-mcp-server
+# Test MCP Server
-A test MCP server
+This is a (test) MCP server project.